 A Brief History of the Falkland Islands

-The next 100 years would see settlements come and go, but a few took hold in the 1850’s when sheep were successfully introduced.
-The Falkland’s also played a roll in the shipping trades until 1914 when the Panama Canal opened.
-A trip to the National Falklands Museum is a must to learn about even more surprising pieces of history like their WWI battles.
+The next 100 years would see settlements come and go, but a few took hold in the 1850s when sheep were successfully introduced.
+The Falklands also played a role in the shipping trades until 1914, when the Panama Canal opened.
+A trip to the National Falklands Museum is a must to learn about even more surprising pieces of history, like their WWI battles.

 The Falklands War of 1982

-In the second half of the 20th century, the Falklands became the focal point of a political move Argentine President Juan Perón attempted to asserted sovereignty over the Falklands.
-He used the Falklands to rally the population around a common cause which all came to a head in 1982.
+In the second half of the 20th century, the Falklands became the focal point of a political move Argentine President Juan Perón attempted to assert sovereignty over the Falklands.
+He used the Falklands to rally the population around a common cause, which all came to a head in 1982.

-The British responded by sending 5,000 troops from various divisions including many special forces to take back control of the islands.
+The British responded by sending 5,000 troops from various divisions, including many special forces, to take back control of the islands.
 The result was a 74-daylong conflict.
-During the fighting near 1,000 people lost their lives – 649 Argentine soldiers, 255 British Soldiers, and three Falkland Islanders.
+During the fighting, nearly 1,000 people lost their lives – 649 Argentine soldiers, 255 British Soldiers, and three Falkland Islanders.

 Getting To The Falkland Islands

-From the UK – The best way to get to the Falkland Islands from the UK is by the RAF Airbridge that runs frequent service to the islands.
-Every Sunday and Wednesday flights depart from RAF Brize Norton in Oxfordshire.
-The journey takes around 18 hours with one stop on Ascension Island.
+From the UK – The best way to get to the Falkland Islands from the UK is by the RAF Airbridge, which runs frequent service to the islands.
+Every Sunday and Wednesday, flights depart from RAF Brize Norton in Oxfordshire.
+The journey takes around 18 hours, with one stop on Ascension Island.
 This option can be a little bit cheaper than commercial airlines.
 To Book: +44 (0)20 7222 2542

 Getting Around the Falkland Islands

 Before you are put off of flying small aircraft, these pilots and planes are quite impressive.
 I personally always dread flying in small planes, but these are just different.
-After my second or third flight out of six I no longer worried during the flight, I actually enjoyed them and it’s usually a very scenic flight.
-The planes handle the generally windy conditions very well and the pilots do a great job avoiding the bad weather and the result is a pretty good flight in some poor conditions at times.
+After my second or third flight out of six, I no longer worried during the flight.
+I actually enjoyed them, and it’s usually a very scenic flight.

 Top Destinations for a Two Week Itinerary in the Falkland Islands